awsdocs/amazon-ec2-user-guide-windows/doc_source/raid-config.md

    1. Repeat [Step 6](#windows_raid_disk_step) for each disk you want to use in your array\.

 1. Verify that the disks you want to use are now dynamic\.
+In this case, we're using disks 1 and 2 for the RAID volume\.

    ```
    DISKPART> list disk